To access COVID-19 testing, call 0800 VIRUS 19. For up-to-date information on COVID-19: Click Here

 Brief Intervention Services

-Our Mental Health Brief Intervention Services (BIS) provides short-term intervention to clients over the age of 20 with mild to moderate mental health issues, including, stress, anxiety, depression and concerns about alcohol and other drugs.
+Our Mental Health Brief Intervention Services (BIS) provides short-term intervention to clients over the age of 20 with mild to moderate mental health issues.

 Clients receive up to five sessions with a counsellor and the service is free.

-Our BIS clinicians are registered health professionals, with the skills and experience to assist clients in need of short-term mental well-being support.
+Our BIS clinicians are registered health professionals, with the skills and experience to assist clients in need of short-term mental well-being support including for stress, anxiety, depression and concerns about alcohol and other drugs..

 Accessing BIS